wtwver/rk3588/README.md

 # Question

+AM device is using custom driver in tinygrad, does it need renderer?
+-> yes, seems custom driver on running hip code

-1. Given .rknn is propertary format, how ggml handles the ops and offload to npu
+Given .rknn is propertary format, how ggml handles the ops and offload to npu -> seems only matmul

-2. how piper handles the ops and offload to npu
+how piper handles the ops and offload to npu
+-> convert decoder to .rknn

-3. how usefultransformer handles the ops and offload to npu
+how usefultransformer handles the ops and offload to npu -> only mat mul api

+reverse engineering found conv / max /min/ avg
+->